 There will be no streaming of 114-117, unfortunately.

 History of SHIMMER

 I’m new to SHIMMER, where should I start?

 Option one is to start at the beginning.
-There’s a bit of a regrettable gap, currently, between where the DVDs/StreamSHIMMER are at, and current shows.
-Unfortunately, the company is dealing with the death of their physical media sales and attempting to adapt to building their business off their streaming site.
+There’s a bit of a regrettable gap, currently, between where the DVDs/StreamSHIMMER are at.
+Unfortunately, the company is dealing with the death of their physical media sales and are attempting to adapt to building their business off their streaming site.
 In April they put up pre-orders for volumes 82-83.
 But there simply have not been enough pre-orders for physical releases to justify the cost of making the DVDs.
-And there’s no point sinking money into producing physical media if you won’t even profit off it, so there’s a debate on just pushing through with the release or issuing refunds.
+There’s no point sinking money into producing physical media if you won’t even profit off it.
+There’s a debate on just pushing through with the release or issuing refunds.
 Either way, it seems as if physical media may be dead for SHIMMER.
 It’s a tough period for SHIMMER as a business.

 10 SHIMMER matches (available on StreamSHIMMER or SHIMMER’s YouTube channel)

-- Kana vs. Cheerleader Melissa, vol. 67 – What is it like when you take one of the very best of Japan and pit her against one of the best of the US?
+- Kana vs. Cheerleader Melissa vol. 67 – What is it like when you take one of the very best of Japan and pit her against one of the best in the US?
 This match.
-Extremely physical as you would expect, and the finish is one of those where the loser looks monstrous in defeat.
+Extremely physical as you would expect.
+The finish is one of those where the loser looks monstrous in defeat.

 - Nicole Matthews vs. Athena vs. Cheerleader Melissa vs. Madison Eagles for the SHIMMER Championship, vol. 68 – This match is fire, literally.
 Anything more would be spoilers.